DanielaPavlenco/C-project/README.md

 * 'd' - prints the file size in bytes
 * 'c' - prints the number of hard links to the file
 * 'g' - compiles the C file into an executable file
+* After executing the options, the code checks if the size of the file is less than 100KB.
+If yes, then it creates a symbolic link to the file.

+# **How to use**
+* To use this code, follow the steps below:
+1)* Copy the code into a file with the .c extension.
+Compile the code using a C compiler.
+Run the executable file using the command ./executable <directory> <options>.
+Replace <directory> with the path of the directory you want to perform operations on.
+Replace <options> with the options you want to execute.
+You can pass multiple options as a string, for example: ./executable /home/user/directory ndc.
+The available options are explained above.